sebastiannordby/mini-e-commerce-microservices/README.md

 ![image](/images/docker_ps.png)

 ### Unit Tests
-I have not written about unit testing, this is because who writes software in 2023 without tests?
+In this document, I have not specifically addressed unit testing.
+This is based on the understanding that, as of 2023, unit testing is a standard and essential practice in software development

 ![image](/images/unit_tests.png)

 ## Overview

 The primary objective of this project is to develop an e-commerce website.
 In line with this goal, i've chosen a microservices-based architecture to ensure high performance and flexibility.
 The system comprises four main services: product, basket, order, user, and purchase, each tailored to specific use cases defined by their names.